netdata/netdata/docs/visualize/overview-infrastructure.md

 All of the familiar [interactions](/docs/visualize/interact-dashboards-charts.md) are available, as is adding any chart to a [new dashboard](/docs/visualize/create-dashboards.md).

-Using the above example, one of the single-node dashboards reveals similar spike in disk I/O. Interesting enough, it also shows a maximum disk write of 31 MiB/s at the exact same moment as the composite chart in Overview.
+Using the above example, one of the single-node dashboards reveals similar spike in disk I/O. Interestingly enough, it also shows a maximum disk write of 31 MiB/s at the exact same moment as the composite chart in Overview.

 ![A single-node disk I/O chart in Netdata